 People & Planet’s University League is a comprehensive and independent league table of UK universities ranked by environmental and ethical performance.
 It is compiled annually by the UK’s largest student campaigning network, People & Planet.

-The University of Kent moved up 12 places and maintained its 2:1 class in the 2022 People and Planet University League published in the Guardian (6th December 2022) achieving 29th place overall out of 153.
-This is up from 41st in 2021.
+The University of Kent maintained its 2:1 class in the 2023/24 People and Planet University League published in the Guardian (13th December 2023) achieving 32nd place overall out of 151.

-Despite the significant challenges faced over the last few years both from the covid-19 pandemic and from economic pressures and resulting changes within the University we have seen some significant score increases in many areas of the league this year which reflect our institutional commitment to sustainability.
+Despite the significant challenges faced over the last few years we perform well in many areas of the league table in comparison to the sector which reflects our institutional commitment to sustainability.

-Areas where we have improved the most are our Carbon Management Plans, Sustainable Food and Staff & Student Engagement.
-We scored 100% for both the Environmental Policy and Environmental Auditing & Management sections which recognises the university's ongoing demonstration of its commitments through the operation of an externally certified Environmental Management System.
+Areas where we perform especially well are Sustainability Education, Staff & Student Engagement and Environmental Auditing & Management which recognises the university's ongoing demonstration of its commitments through the operation of an externally certified Environmental Management System.

 Unfortunately, many of the scoring gains described were offset by our operational performance which scored relatively poorly compared to the sector.
 This was partly due to the nature of our campus.
 As we are a campus university with a large proportion of students living in our on-campus accommodation our per capita energy and waste is often higher than other campuses.